 We’ve all been there.

 They cry at the grocery store, they cry in the car… and yep, they cry at Disney.
 It’s ok.
 Try not to get too worked up.
 If someone stares, it’s likely a “I’ve been there and it sucks” pity stare.
 You’ll never see them again so take care of that baby!
-If you need helpful tips for breastfeeding, check out my guide.
+If you need helpful tips for breastfeeding, pumping or combo feeding, check out the guide.

 Talk about “Santa Symptom”- sometimes kids don’t like to see the characters in person despite seeing them on TV.